The Connection Between Insomnia and Addiction

 Addiction to alcohol for insomniacs occurs for a similar reason, as many will use alcohol for its sedative effects to induce sleep.
 However, this is misleading as the effects of continued alcohol abuse are usually more harmful and detrimental to the natural sleep cycle.
 Alcohol actually exacerbates insomnia symptoms; a vicious cycle then develops of increased alcohol use and ever-worsening insomnia, which more often than not turns into a full-blown addiction.
 In fact, some studies indicate that alcohol near bedtime interrupts the REM cycle of sleep and never allows the user to get to a state of restorative sleep.

-Although whether smartphone, video game, and internet addiction exist is a controversial topic, it is indisputable that electronic use is on the rise and that it is impacting insomnia.
+Despite the fact that the idea of whether smartphone, video game, and internet addictions exist is a controversial topic, it is indisputable that electronic use is on the rise and that it is impacting insomnia.
 Using electronic devices up to thirty minutes before bed can increase the likelihood of interrupted sleep as the “blue light” of the device confuses the brain with simulated “daylight” and makes going to sleep feel unnatural.

 Ready to get help?